pigeonholeio/pigeono.io/src/docs/architecture/sso.md

 # Enterprise Authentication out of the box
-PigeonHole, like any other Enterprise app, is designed to use an Identity Provider.

-PigeonHole leverages OpenID Connect to externalise the authentication and credential handling.
-This provides a cryptographic chain of trust where PigeonHole ties a users email address (their identity) to a cryptographic public key.
+PigeonHole is built on top of OpenID Connect, (OAuth, to externalise the authentication and credential handling.
+In turn provides a cryptographic chain of trust where PigeonHole ties an email address to their cryptographic identity (a public key).

-Following this model ensures if you send a secret to a particular email address, only that **person** can decrypt it.
-With only GPG, you can't infer this trust.
+This model ensures when you send a secret to a recipient, only that **person** can decrypt it.
+You can't infer this trust with only OpenPGP alone - PigeonHole takes GPG a step further!

 ## Supported Identity Providers
-Currently only Microsoft Azure is supported.

-However, any compliant OpenID Connect (OIDC) Identity Provider is supportable.
-Raise a [[FEATURE REQUEST] Identity Provider](https://github.com/pigeonholeio/pigeonhole-cli/issues/new){:target="_blank"} to enable it.

-There is a plan to support the following however it is based on demand;
+While PigeonHole is built from the ground up to be engineer focused and trust OpenID Connect Identity Providers, additional social connectors are also supported;

+PigeonHole currently supports;
-- Okta
+- Microsoft Identities
+  - Organisation (Entra ID, Work and School) and Personal accounts
-- Google
+- GitHub
-- Keycloak
+- Gitlab

+!!! note
+    You can find out how to install and sign in to PigeonHole in the [Quick Start](../quick-start.md) guide